geek-cookbook/geek-cookbook/manuscript/kubernetes/cluster/k3s.md

+---
+description: Creating a Kubernetes cluster on k3s
+---
 # Deploy your cluster on k3s

 If you're wanting to self-host your cluster, the simplest and most widely-supported approach is Rancher's [k3s](https://k3s.io/).